-If you feel it necessary to clean your UP Kibo at any time then use lots of lukewarm water and a soft sponge.
+If you feel it necessary to clean your UP Summit XC4 at any time then use lots of lukewarm water and a soft sponge.
 More stubborn stains can be cleaned with a weak soap solution, and rinsed thoroughly.
 Then leave it to dry in a shady but well-ventilated area.

-cleaning agents, brushes or hard sponges on the material, as these destroy the coating and affect the strength of the cloth.

-The canopy will become porous and will loose structural strength.
+BEWARE!
+Never use chemical cleaning agents, brushes or hard sponges on the material, as these destroy the coating and affect the strength of the cloth.The canopy will become porous and will lose structural strength.
 Never attempt to clean your paraglider in a washing machine.
-Even without using detergents the simple mechanical abrasion will quickly finish the canopy and render it useless.
+Even without using detergents the simple mechanical abrasion will guickly finish the canopy and render it useless.
 Also avoid dipping it in a swimming pool; the chlorine will damage the cloth.
-If you MUST rinse the parachute, e.g. following a sea water landing, do so with a gentle spray of fresh water.
-Frequent spraying will accelerate the ageing process.
+If you HAVE TO rinse the canopy, for example following a sea water landing, do so with a gentle spray of fresh water.
+Frequent spraving will accelerate the ageing process.